Petros89/Linux-Device/README.md

 	Running Instructions:
 	----------------------
-        Open two terminals and navigate to "scullbuffer-xsme-s22-csci5103-01" directory where all the source files are located
+        Open two terminals and navigate to "scullbuffer" directory where all the source files are located
         Terminal1: ./producer 50 SOME > TCASE2.out
 	Terminal2: ./consumer 50 SOME >> TCASE2.out